marcelmittelstaedt/BigData/docker/airflow/README.md

 # Airflow Base Docker Image
-This folder contains Dockerfile, all necessary Airflow and PostgreSQL config files  for a docker container running Airflow 1.10.5 on PostgreSQL 10.10 as Metadata Store.
-Also added and configured Hadoop and Hive Binaries, so airflow will be able to execute hadoop and hive commands (beeline) on other Hadoop/Hive docker container.
+This folder contains Dockerfile, all necessary Airflow and PostgreSQL config files for a docker container running Airflow 1.10.5 on PostgreSQL 10.10 as Metadata Store and using LocalExecutors.
+Also added and configured Hadoop, Hive and Spark Binaries, so airflow will be able to execute hadoop, hive and spark commands on other Hadoop/Hive/Spark docker container.
 You can build it on your own or pull it from https://hub.docker.com/r/marcelmittelstaedt/airflow

 ## Build/Pull and Run Image: